Annosus Root Disease, Heterobasidion

 Hosts: True firs

-In 1998, a Forest Health Monitoring survey was initiated.
-This is a ground survey of the host type throughout Washington and Oregon to confirm occurrence and distribution and determine effects on host species and changes in local ecosystems.
-In 1998, the ground survey focused primarily on lands in northwestern Oregon and southwestern Washington, the Olympic National Park and the Cascade Range in northern Oregon.
-In addition, permanent plots that were established in the early 60's were revisited to collect information on continued BWA activity and effects.
-The permanent plots indicate that environment plays a significant role in the fluctuations of BWA populations; which is evident, for instance, at higher elevations.
-Once the BWA has infested an area, it does not disappear; however, on higher elevation areas such as the Olympic National Park, there may be occasional population increases, followed by a decline to less damaging levels.
-The BWA ground survey will continue along coastal Washington and Oregon, as well as in the Puget and Willamette Valleys in 1999.
+In 1998, a Forest Health Monitoring ground survey was initiated to confirm its occurrence and distribution in the host type throughout WA and OR; and determine effects on host species and changes in local ecosystems.
+To date the ground survey has focused primarily on the coasts of Oregon and Washington, the Olympic National Park and the Cascade Range in OR.
+The permanent plots indicate that environment plays a significant role in the fluctuations of BWA populations; this is true, for instance, at higher elevations.
+Once this adelgid has infested an area, it does not disappear; however, on higher elevation areas such as the Olympic NP, there may be occasional population increase, followed by a decline to less damaging levels.
+The BWA survey will continue along the Puget trough and Cascades in Washington and in Northeastern Oregon, in 2000.

 Gypsy Moth, Lymantria dispar